adityachugh02/fetchbot/README.md

 Now the program should run automatically when the Raspberry Pi is powered.

 # Notes
 Make sure that the bluetooth connection is active between the Raspberry Pi and the Windows PC before launching the program on the Windows PC.
-(The Raspberry Pi is ready for connection when the green led (pin 14) of the motor shield turns on.)
+(The Raspberry Pi is ready for connection when the green led (pin 14) of the motor shield turns on for longer than 5 seconds.)